ferperess/ferperess/README.md

 ## About Me :wave:

 Hello!
 My name is Fernando.
 I'm 19-year-old and currently reside in Jaguariúna, Brazil.
-I'm working at Farmabase as young apprentice in the civil engineering department (nothing to do with programming hahaha)!
 I am a Software Analysis and Development student at Fatec.

   I learned about programming when I was still in high school and fell in love with the world of technology.
 I'm always trying to learn new concepts through college or online courses .
 Shoot me an [e-mail](mailto:ferpcg05@gmail.com)!